Marketing For Architects

 • The 4 Ps Of Marketing For Architects

 How can anybody adopt and implement the 4 Ps of marketing for architects?
+How can architects attract clients?
 What have in common the textbook marketing and architecture?
 The Marketing Mix / The 4 Ps Product, Price, Placement, and Promotion – these four are the marketing mix, the 4 Ps.
-The marketing mix is a simplifying concept that reduces the marketer…
+The marketing mix is a simplifying…

 • Who Are The Clients You’d Like To Have